-here is a check hose (1) at the bottom of the air filter case.
+There is a check hose 1 at the bottom of the air filter case.
 If dust or water collects in this hose, empty the hose and clean the air filter element and air filter case.
-If there is a lot for water, please contact your local dealer to check if there is any water inside crankcase.
+If there's a lot for water, please contact your local dealer to check if any water inside crankcase.

 - 1. Remove seat and disassemble cover of air filter. - 2.
-Remove spring (1) and remove upper cover of air filter (2). - 3.
-Remove bolt of pipe clamp (3). - 4.
-Remove air filter, element (4). - 5.
+Remove spring 1 and remove upper cover of air filter 2. - 3.
+Remove bolt of pipe clamp3. - 4.
+Remove air filter element 4. - 5.
 Remove polyurethane foam of filter element,

 Wash the air filter element gently but thoroughly in solvent.
 Squeeze the excess solvent out of the air filter element and let it dry.